 Studying can be a tedious task and something that many people find difficult to do.
-From an early age, we are taught different techniques to learn new things in the hope they will stick in our mind for that important exam.
-As different people learn in a variety of ways it can be challenging to pinpoint specific methods for each person in a classroom environment, so researching your learning style is a great way to identify what will work best for you.
+From an early age, we are taught different techniques to learn new things, hoping they will stick in our minds for that important exam.
+As different people learn in various ways, it can be challenging to pinpoint specific methods for each person in a classroom environment, so researching your learning style is a great way to identify what will work best for you.
 To get to grips with the basics, there are some areas that most people find useful when tackling their study time.

 Learn from past experiences

-Studying and exam taking are a part of life from an early age, so remembering the methods you used during early stages of your education can help improve future ones.
+Studying and exam taking are a part of life from an early age, so remembering the methods you used during the early stages of your education can help improve future ones.
 In the UK, educational establishments often incorporate learning through reflection, as it plays a critical role in revising for examinations.
-An understanding of the options out there depending on where you live is worth considering.
+Understanding the options out there, depending on where you live, is worth considering.
 Institutions offering such an outlook are not only restricted to cities.
-Popular and renowned schools provide education such as Cumnor House Private School in Surrey promote interactive learning and collaborative study so recalling your own experiences of classroom techniques can build a study method that is right for you.
+Popular and renowned schools provide education, such as Cumnor House Private School in Surrey, promoting interactive learning and collaborative study, so recalling your own experiences of classroom techniques can build a study method that is right for you.

 Use past exams papers